Getting Started with CCP

 Your CCP Student Orientation is a key step in preparing to succeed as a college student in CCP!

-- Learn about our NCSC campus community, the resources, and perks you can access as a CCP student.
+- Learn about our NCSC campus community, the resources, and perks you have as a CCP student.

-- Discover with the support systems we have for you – to help you meet your goals!
+- Discover with the support systems we have in place for you – to help you reach your goals!

-- Review and keep important CCP drop dates and college deadlines front and center as you start classes.
+- Review important CCP drop dates and college deadlines – keep these front and center as you start classes.

-- Note any questions that come up from CCP Orientation, so that you can ask your CCP Advisor to clarify!
+- Note any questions that you have during the CCP Orientation module.
+Ask your CCP Advisor to clarify!

-CCP Student Orientation is a required step to complete prior to scheduling with your CCP Advisor for on-campus or online courses.
+CCP Student Orientation is required prior to course registration with your CCP Advisor for on-campus or online courses.

-- register in courses for the upcoming semester, and build out a longer term plan
+- Registering for courses – and building out a longer term plan

 CCP students, who are solely taking NCSC courses offered through their high school, must meet with their school counselor to complete their course schedule.

-Determine if a Course has Required Books/Access Codes that You Will Need to Get.For courses online or at a NCSC campus location (Main, Kehoe, Crawford), you may need to get books or access codes from the Campus Bookstore.How do you know?
+Do you need to get textbooks or access codes for your courses at NCSC?For courses online or at a NCSC campus location (Main, Kehoe, Crawford), you may need to get books or access codes from the Campus Bookstore.How do you know?

 - Log into MyNC, go to your schedule and click on each course.
-This will show details about the course, including required materials (books/access codes or Open Education Resources).
+The course description will open and list required materials information.

-- If you see Open Education Resource (OER) or Free Electronic Online Textbook listed in MyNC or on the Bookstore site, then the textbook will be provided by your NCSC instructor, as an electronic version via your course shell in Canvas.
+- If you see Open Stack, Open Education Resource (OER) or Free Electronic Online Textbook listed in MyNC or on the Bookstore site, then access to the materials will be provided by your professor in Canvas at the start of the course.
+You do not need to get anything from the bookstore.

-- If your course has required materials other than OER, then refer to the textbook/code purchasing and voucher information here.
+- If your course has required materials listed, other than those above, plan to get those no later than the week before class starts.
+Refer to the textbook/code purchasing and voucher information here.

-Check your Schedule, Go to Class and Get Started!For courses online or at a NCSC campus location (Main, Kehoe, Crawford), log into Canvas to read your course syllabus, greet your instructor, and review the first week assignments, due dates and term calendar for the course.
-For these, your courses load into your Canvas Dashboard no later than the first day of the semester.Find the answers to these questions:
+Check your Schedule, Go to Class and Get Started!For courses online or at a NCSC campus location (Main, Kehoe, Crawford), log in to Canvas, read your course syllabus, greet your instructor, and review the first week’s assignments.
+Locate due dates (and times!), your instructors’ policies on late work (will they accept it?), and the calendar for each course.
+Your courses will be loaded in your Canvas Dashboard no later than the first day of the semester.Find the answers to these questions and be Day-1 ready!

 - Have you registered for Password Services?
 Each student must do so.